KM-1/amazigh-alphabet-search-view/README.md

 - ...

-##To insert these new characters of Amazigh script you must create a class which inherits from Comparable the int function compareTo(other)
+## To insert these new characters of Amazigh script you must create a class which implement  Comparable  and override 'int function compareTo(other)'

   #### Example of Kabyle -> French Dictionnary